Bootstrap for Lattice Yang-Mills theory: Discussion of results

-as well as with the SC expansion valid in the SC phase, beyond the 3rd order phase transition point \(\lambda_c\simeq1.4\) \cite{Drouffe:1983fv}: Table~\ref{tab: num} contains the comparison of bootstrap upper bound on \(u_P\) with the above PT and MC data in the WC phase at several specific couplings.
-The bootstrap bounds on \(u_P\) are given for cutoff lengths \(L_{\mathrm{max}}=8,12,16\) and are quickly improving with the increase of cutoff.
-However, the MC data in the SC phase are better described by the lower bound than the upper one, whereas the physically most interesting WC phase is better described by the upper bound.
-Moreover, we see that the upper bound nicely reproduces the 3-loop PT formula~\eqref{PLg} for a large range of \(\lambda\)'s, even beyond the phase transition point \(\lambda\simeq 1.4\) where PT is, strictly speaking, not valid.
-However, it is not yet so good at capturing the departure, well seen in MC data, from the PT in the interval \((1.2, \,1.4)\), where the MC data of~\cite{Athenodorou:2021qvs} (given by black squares on Fig.\ref{fig:plaquette4D}) were used to compute the masses and the string tension.
+as well as with the SC expansion valid in the SC phase, beyond the 1st order phase transition point \(\lambda_c\simeq2.9\) \cite{Drouffe:1983fv}:

+The bootstrap bounds on \(u_P\) given for \(L_{\mathrm{max}}=8,12,16\) on Fig.~\ref{fig:plaquette4D} are quickly improving with the increase of cutoff.
+The physically most interesting WC phase is much better described by the upper bound.
+Moreover, we see that the upper bound nicely reproduces the 3-loop PT~\eqref{PLg} for a large range of coupling, even beyond the phase transition point where PT is, strictly speaking, not valid.
+However, comparing these results to MC data, we see that it is not yet so good at capturing the departure from the PT in the interval \((2.4, \,2.8)\) where the MC data of~\cite{Athenodorou:2021qvs} (given by black squares on Fig.\ref{fig:plaquette4D}) were used to compute the masses and the string tension.
 We expect a significant improvement for this range in our data if we reach \(L_{\mathrm{max}}=20 \text{ or even } 24\).
-However, this will for sure demand much bigger computational resources.
+However, this will certainly demand much bigger computational resources.

 Finally, we briefly discuss \(2D\) and \(3D\) cases.
 For \(2D\) LGT the plaquette average can be computed exactly~\cite{Gross:1980he, Wadia:2012fr} (as well as any loop average, see~\cite{Kazakov:1981sb}):